ylesia-wu/power-outage-analysis/README.md

 Test Statistics: Since `CLIMATE.REGION` is a categorical variable.
 We used Total variation distance (TVD) as the test statistics.
 Observed Statistics: 0.23159749848146532

-We drew distribution plots about these two distributions.
+We drew distribution plots of these two distributions.

 <iframe src="assets/region_demand_missing.html" width=800 height=600 frameBorder=0></iframe>

 <iframe src="assets/region_demand_not_missing.html" width=800 height=600 frameBorder=0></iframe>

 We use permutation tests to shuffle the missingness of `DEMAND.LOSS.MW` 10000 times and get 10000 simulating results of TVD.
 The red line marked the observed stat.